Engaging stakeholders with evidence and uncertainty

 How does it help?
 This toolkit is designed to help with choosing between stakeholder engagement methods, taking into account the task at hand and how much agreement there is amongst stakeholders in advance.
 It describes stakeholder engagement models that suit development interventions when (a) enhancing evidence use for policy decisions; or (b) conducting or commissioning impact evaluations and research syntheses.

-This tool kit signposts methods and tools to help with:
+This tool kit signposts systematic review evidence and tools to help with: